Forum selection clause: Effect of breach

-Such clauses are sometimes enforced against proceedings in foreign courts by use of an anti-suit injunction.
+Forum selection clauses are sometimes enforced against proceedings filed in foreign courts by use of an anti-suit injunction.

-Although it is theoretically possible to sue for damages for bringing proceedings in breach of a jurisdiction clause, examples are rare.
+Although it is theoretically possible to sue for damages for bringing proceedings in breach of a jurisdiction clause, such claims are rare.

 Related clauses

 In a complex agreement the forum selection clause will often be accompanied by a number of related clauses (either in the same contract or in a collateral document).
 These may include: